aajonusnet/aajonusnet/md/Newsletters/Bad And Good Parasites, And Malaria?.md

 nervous systems.
 Plus, E.coli release 90% of B Vitamins from our food for us to enjoy better mental functions and more energy.
 Like all digestive bacteria, they eat our food and their wastes are our nutrients.
-It is the way of nature no matter how disgusting health-representatives and me- dia describe it.
+It is the way of nature no matter how disgusting health-representatives and media describe it.

 Malaria is a detoxification through every part of our body because it is a